aaronjoseph/DataScienceNotes/Finance/P&L Statement.md

 - Statement of Operations
 - Statement of Earnings

 Gives a general idea about the company's profitability.
+This is considered for a period of time, unlike a balance sheet.
+This shows how much money a company has earned (`not cash` ) over the same period of time.

 > This statement reports the amount of money earned during a set period of time